-The Agency's Procurement Policy and Procurement Procedure remain under review on an on-going basis.
+The Agency's Procurement Policy and Procurement Procedure are reviewed on an on-going basis and are updated as required.

 Annual Review of Effectiveness

 We confirm that the National Treasury Management Agency has procedures to monitor the effectiveness of its risk management and control procedures.
 The National Treasury Management Agency's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Audit and Risk Committee which oversees their work, and the senior management within the National Treasury Management Agency responsible for the development and maintenance of the internal financial control framework.